26 Reasons March Is the Best Month

 Springtime rains drench the ground in March and while wet socks on the way to work are unpleasant, jumping in giant puddles is a pleasure many grownups have forgotten.
 Let your inner child out and do some epic splashing.
 Your socks are going to be wet anyhow, you might as well enjoy the process!
 (And, as an adult, you can have the foresight to pack extra socks or wear your favorite rain boots.)

 When’s the last time you even saw a phone booth, much less used a payphone?
 These used to be a staple of modern society but thanks to cell phones they’ve gone the way of paper maps and checkbooks.
 However, every March 10th is International Find a Phone Booth day, giving you the chance you’ve been waiting for to phone a friend the old-fashioned way, cosplay Dr. Who, or just practice your Superman impression.
 Phonebooths are just one of the many things you can expect to see less of these days.

 These cheery blooms are the official flower of March and for good reason—they’re one of the first flowers to burst out of the cold ground every spring.
 If they don’t grow in your yard, try growing some in a pot indoors or pick up a fresh bouquet.
 Daffodils symbolize rebirth and new beginnings plus their delicate scent will make you feel instantly happier!

 The Easter Bunny Express rolls into town

 The Polar Express offers plenty of winter train rides but taking a ride on a train is even more fun when you can have the windows down and smell the fresh March air.
 Enter the Easter Bunny Express, a themed train ride full of springtime flowers, Easter eggs, baby animals, and candy.
-There are versions all over the country during March and April, including in North Carolina, Colorado, Connecticut, Washington, New Jersey, and even one around the rim of the Grand Canyon in Arizona.
+There are versions all over the country during March and April, including in North Carolina, Colorado, Connecticut, Washington, and even one around the rim of the Grand Canyon in Arizona.